prasanthprabakaran/css-art-museum/README.md

 - Only **original CSS art** (no images)
 - Keep code clean and commented
 - Small contributions (like text/typo only) will be marked invalid
 - PRs will be accepted with `hacktoberfest-accepted` label

+- ⚠️ Note: When raising a PR, please add a screenshot of both your code changes and the output/result.
+PRs without screenshots may take longer to review.

 ---